Structures for Success

 During the summer months between academic calendar years, students face a transition generally associated with waning support structures and fewer guidelines and limits.
 For children at the Camp Wediko, the summer is highly structured and supported.
 Camp Wediko offers a 1:2 staff to student ratio on our 450-acre waterfront campus, placing great emphasis on fun activities, summer schooling, and social-emotional learning.
 With over 45 days of residential programming with the positive feelings of camp, students engage in a structured, clinical milieu that expands existing strengths into more robust capacities and simultaneously stimulates new interests.

 Students have the benefit of clinicians who work with them every day “in-the-moment,” within the context of daily life.

-Camp Wediko staff and clinicians (including the Program Director) live on campus and are embedded within the milieu.
-While the Daily Schedule is structured much like a summer camp – with traditional activities such as swimming, art, athletics, theatre, and canoeing – students also participate in daily therapeutic groups, led by live-in clinicians, and ten hours of classroom academics per week.
+Camp Wediko staff and clinicians live on campus and are embedded within the milieu.
+While the Daily Schedule is structured much like a summer camp – with traditional activities such as swimming, art, athletics, theatre, and canoeing – students also participate in daily therapeutic groups, led by live-in clinicians, and several hours of classroom academics per week.

 Therapeutic Cabin Groups

 Each child’s cabin group is formed with intentionality and designed to replicate an extended family system, offering a never ending stream of corrective interaction experiences.

 Placed by clinicians based on age, developmental level, and emotional maturity, each cabin group consists of approximately six to eight students.
 Camp Wediko structures social situations emphasizing individual skill development and interpersonal competencies, which envelop each child’s experience.
 Social learning occurs through modeling, feedback, reinforcement, and reciprocal learning in small and larger group functions.